gedankenstuecke/magnus/readme.md

 # Magnus

-A bot to remind of my own mortality (and other useful facts)
+A bot to remind of my own mortality (and other useful facts such as the weather)

 ## License